SvenVw/fdm/fdm-docs/docs/balance/01-nitrogen.md

     1. The system uses the field's centroid coordinates to pinpoint its geographical location.
     2. It queries a GeoTIFF raster file for annual total N deposition.
 This raster dataset provides spatially explicit annual nitrogen deposition rates.
         *   Currently uses data for the Netherlands, year 2022 (`nl/ntot_2022.tiff` from RIVM, via FDM public data URL).
-    3. The annual deposition rate (kg N/ha/year) for the field's specific location is extracted from the raster.
+    3. The annual deposition rate (kg N/ha/year) for the field's specific location is extracted.
     4. This annual rate is pro-rated for the balance `Time Frame` to reflect the actual period of calculation:
         `Deposition_period (kg N/ha) = Annual_Deposition (kg N/ha/year) * (Days_in_TimeFrame + 1) / 365`